nehag312/Exploratory-data-analysis-on-IPL-dataset./README.md

 I have find out result on the following and also represented is graphically using grammar of graphics-
 1. Total matches played per season.
    Result: Maximum number of matches was played in the IPL 2013 season.
-2. IPL title winner in each season vs the venue
+2. IPL title winner in each season vs the venue.
    Result: Graphical representation of Title winner based on the season and venue.
 3. Most successful IPL title winners.
-   Result: Most successful IPL title winner is Mumbai Indians with number of wins equals to 4 followed by Chennai Super King
+   Result: Most successful IPL title winner is Mumbai Indians with number of wins equals to 4 followed by Chennai Super King.
 4. Most successful teams according to the number of wins.
    Result: Mumbai India also has most number of wins(109) in the IPL from season 2008-2019
 5. Most man of the match award winners.
 (TOP 10)